myers/cowboy_examples_in_elixir/clock/README.md

 app](https://github.com/extend/bullet/tree/master/examples/clock].
 It shows
 off how to connect via Websockets, EventSource and long polling http.

-To fetch the needed dependancies and run the server
+To fetch the needed dependencies and run the server

     mix deps.get
     mix run --no-halt